ojimenezn/geometry-optim/README.md

 <img src="https://github.com/ojimenezn/optim-clustering/blob/master/images/al-relax.png" alt="logo"></img>
 </div>

-The above workflow from our [recently published work](https://doi.org/10.1063/5.0049665) is essentially identical to the one available in the Colab notebook, with the only exception that the latter uses an [Effective Medium Theory (EMT)](https://doi.org/10.1119/1.12734) potential in place of computationally expensive quantum chemical (DFT) calculations (most DFT engines are also not open source).
+The above workflow from our [recently published work](https://doi.org/10.1063/5.0049665) is essentially identical to the one available in the Colab notebook, with the only exception that the latter uses an [Effective Medium Theory (EMT)](https://doi.org/10.1119/1.12734) potential in place of computationally expensive quantum chemical (DFT) calculations (reason: Colab session timeouts and most DFT engines are also not open source).

 ## Citing
 If you find this code or work useful in any way, please go to [repo](https://github.com/yilinyang1/NN-ensemble-relaxer) for more detailed information and consider citing our paper: